tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

 For your first deliverable for iteration 2, you should add the accessors below to the bus and route classes and then design, implement and run unit tests (created using google test) to ensure the accessors function properly.

-More specifically, you should implment the following public accessors (getters) in the bus class
+More specifically, you should implment the following public functions and accessors/getters in the bus class

   * void UpdateBusData()  - called by the visualizer to instruct the bus object to populate the BusData struct with the latest information (see the file **data_structs.h** to determine what information the BusData struct stores.).
 This a nontivial method, so we will outline its operation (which you have to implement), below.
   * BusData GetBusData() - called by the visualizer to obtain the BusData struct.